LPAndersson/uppsaladown/README.md

-# uppsalaDown
+# uppsaladown

-The `uppsalaDown` package provides a template for writing a thesis at the Department of Statistics at Uppsala University.
+The `uppsaladown` package provides a template for writing a thesis at the Department of Statistics at Uppsala University.
 The package is modified version of the `huwiwidown` package.

 Users write in `R Markdown` (which is basically a flavor of the `Markdown`